Health Professions Summer Research

 - Sustained research, summer and ongoing research working with faculty mentors.
 This may result in a publication or a presentation at a professional meeting.

 - Wheaton Summer Science Research Program: During the summer, faculty members from the various departments of the Science Division work with one to several students in ongoing research projects.
 The project lasts for 8-10 weeks and students receive a stipend and on-campus housing during this time.
 This program allows faculty members to maintain ongoing research and provides excellent experience for the students who work with them.
+For an example of summer research see the work of Dr. Thom.

 - Students participate in research off-campus at other academic institutions or other laboratories.
 Wheaton College pre-health professions students have participated in research at Case Western Reserve University School of Medicine, Harvard University School of Medicine, and other laboratories.